thumbliner/thumbliner/small-talk.md

 Oh…!<br>

+So who are you?
+I am john doe.

+Flaws?
+Standard.

-So aren’t you outraged by `insert headline`?
+So then you too must be outraged by `insert headline`?
-No, not outraged.<br>
+No, not outraged.
+Aware.<br>

-You should be if you are a real `insert label`.
+But you should be, if you are a real `insert label`.
-Woah, you really made me think this through.<br>
+Woah—you really made me think this through.<br>

 Don’t you know what happened in `insert millennia` B.C.?
 I probably don’t.
 Should I?<br>